 I have high expectations for my graduate students.
 Thus, I am highly selective about the students I accept.
 I expect you to be self-directed, blaze your own trail, and devise a plan that keeps you on it.
 This requires you to be fully committed to your research, curious, motivated, and hard-working.
 I also expect you to push through the tough times when they come, and to take ownership of your thesis or dissertation while capitalizing on opportunities with which I provide you.
 I ask that you be a good lab citizen, helping me to develop a productive, supportive, diverse, and collaborative research group.
 I expect you to contribute to academic life in the College of the Environment and Life Sciences and the broader community here at URI.
 I also encourage lab members to contribute to public understanding of coastal science and conservation through outreach activities.
 To learn more about my expectations from you, and what you can expect from me, read my advising plan.

-At this time I do not anticipate accepting any new graduate students for Fall 2017.
-However, I still encourage prospective students with excellent qualifications to email me with a brief introduction, including details of your prior academic and research experience, as well as your research interests and goals for your graduate degree, and how you think these align with my research program.
+Outside of the specific opportunity mentioned above, I encourage prospective students with excellent qualifications to email me with a brief introduction, including details of your prior academic and research experience, as well as your research interests and goals for your graduate degree, and how you think these align with my research program.
 Please also include a copy of your CV and transcript(s) (unofficial ones are fine), GRE scores, and a list of references.
 Please note that due to time constraints, I cannot respond to inquiries that do not include this information.
 For advice on how to write this email, take a look at this article.
 I especially encourage individuals from traditionally underrepresented groups in STEM fields to contact me.

 You should also familiarize yourself with the process for applying to graduate school through URI's Biological and Environmental Sciences program in the College of the Environment and Life Sciences.
 Applications to URI are accepted year-round, but are due by January 15th each year in order to be eligible for internal graduate research and teaching fellowships.
 I expect students joining my lab to be extremely competitive for these internal fellowships, as well as for scholarships from NSF and other external funding sources (e.g., EPA, Sigma XI, NOAA).
 Applications for NSF Graduate Research Fellowships are due in the early Fall, for start dates the following September (i.e. often a year in advance of your intended start date).